 Step 3: Submit Your Documentation to CCV

-You may drop off, mail, email, or fax your paperwork to an accessibility coordinator or the accessibility support staff at the CCV academic center nearest you.
-An accessibility coordinator will review your paperwork in advance of your appointment.
+You may drop off, mail, email, or fax your documentation to the CCV center nearest you (please note – Springfield and Middlebury locations will not be able to process your documentation).
+An accessibility advisor will review your documentation in advance of your appointment with them.

 Academic Center Locations